Your theme is controls the look and appearance of your site; this is what people see visiting your site.

 - Widgets – each theme supports different widget locations.
 If the new theme has less widget areas some of the widgets used previously may be moved to the Inactive Widget area.
 The best option is to place these widgets back in your desired widget area after activating the theme using Appearance > Widgets.

 - Custom menus – activating a new theme doesn’t automatically apply your custom menu because each theme supports different custom menus.
-You’ll need to reassign your custom menus to the locations you want them in the new theme.
-You can do this using the Navigation control on the Customizer or using Appearance > Menu.
-You can learn more about custom menus here.
+You need to reassign your custom menus to the locations you want them in the new theme.
+Learn more about custom menus here.

 - Featured Images – some themes like Magazino, Hueman, Gridster Lite use featured images for special features such as slideshows, post thumbnails and images attached to featured posts.
 If a featured image isn’t set these themes display a default image where the featured image would appear.
-A featured image is added using the Featured Image module under Page attributes on the post editor.
+A featured image is added using the Featured Image module in the page/post editor.

 The options available in the Customizer depend on the theme.

 Most themes have the following Customizer controls:

 - Site Title – change Site title and tagline

 - Colors – change header text color and background color

 - Navigation – select which custom menus to use on the site

 - Widgets – add, remove and modify widgets in the designated widget areas